Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 {{< image src="/picasso/cube_indexes.png" style="border-radius: 8px;" >}}

-I attributed colors to faces arbitrarily to respect the usual cube configuration, but as long as I keep everythin coherent with this representation I will do just fine.
+I attributed colors to faces arbitrarily to respect the usual cube configuration, but as long as I keep everything coherent with this representation I will do just fine.

 With the above cube, fold it back and see how the first permutation array indeed performs a counter-clockwise rotation of the red face.